Zearin/cucumber/content/cucumber/step-argument-transforms.md

    end
    ```

-When you specify capture groups, each capture will be yielded to the block as you have likely come to expect from step definitions.
+When you specify capture groups, each capture will be yielded to the block as you have likely come to expect from Step Definitions.

 ```ruby